AidanColombana/Calorie-Nutrition-Tracker/README.md

 </p>

-I developed the light and dark themes of the app, which are kept consistent between different pages based on what the user has selected.
+I developed the light and dark themes of the app, which are consistently applied across different pages based on the user's selection.
 This selection is stored alongside the user profile data in the SQL database and will be set when the app is opened based on what theme the user was last using.

 <p float="left">
   <img src="/ReadMeImages/calHomepage.jpg" width="400" />